-- Maybe we can make some of the documentation processes automatic. - Tools to help automate network documentation are something to consider. - You can write local scripts (programs) to do this. - Consider among several automated documentation systems for networks. - You'll probably end up using and doing both.
+- Maybe this process should be automatic. - Tools to help automate network documentation are something to consider. - You can write local scripts (programs) to do this. - Consider among several automated documentation systems for networks. - You'll probably end up using and doing both.